National Football Conference

 The National Football Conference (NFC) is a conference of the National Football League (NFL), the highest level of professional American football in the United States.
 The NFC and its counterpart, the American Football Conference (AFC), each have 16 teams organized into four divisions.

 Both conferences were created as part of the 1970 NFL merger with the rival American Football League (AFL).
 All ten of the former AFL teams and three NFL teams formed the AFC while the remaining thirteen NFL clubs formed the NFC.
 A series of league expansions and division realignments have occurred since the merger, thus making a total of 16 clubs in each conference.

-The defending champions of the NFC are the Philadelphia Eagles, who defeated the Washington Commanders in the 2024 season's NFC Championship Game for their fifth conference championship in the team's history.
+The defending champions of the NFC are the Seattle Seahawks, who defeated the Los Angeles Rams in the 2025 season's NFC Championship Game for their fourth conference championship in the team's history.